unmojang/drasl/doc/usage.md

 After installing CustomSkinLoader, launch the game once and join a world to populate the default CustomSkinLoader configuration file.
 Close the game.

 Then, locate your `.minecraft` folder.
 If you're using Mojang's launcher, see [here](https://minecraft.wiki/w/.minecraft).
 If you're using Prism Launcher or one of its cousins, right-click your instance and select "Folder". `.minecraft` will be inside the instance folder, possibly hidden.
+The folder might be called `minecraft` without the leading `.`.

 Inside `.minecraft`, edit `CustomSkinLoader/CustomSkinLoader.json` and add the following object to the `loadlist`, replacing `https://drasl.example.com` with the `BaseURL` of your Drasl instance: